palomaviolin/witcher/README.md

 > _All intellectual property rights (original idea, names and images for the database) are reserved and belongs to CD Projekt RED._

-> _I thank them for being able to use the data from their videogame to create my database exercise._
+> _I thank them for being able to use the data from their card game to create my database exercise._

 ***